railwayapp/docs/src/pages/diagnose/healthchecks.md

 Under Service → Settings, input your health endpoint.
 Railway will wait for this endpoint to serve a 200 status code before switching traffic to your new deployment.

-Healthchecks run instantly and add no overhead time to the deployment process.

 The default timeout on healthchecks is 120 seconds - if your application fails to serve a 200 status code during this allotted time, the deploy will be marked as failed and removed.
 To increase the timeout, specify the `RAILWAY_HEALTHCHECK_TIMEOUT_SEC` variable on your deployment.

 ## Debugging